Impacts of packed bed polydispersity and deformation on fine particle transport: Effect of size-dispersity on trapping

 To demonstrate the effect of the width of the bed particle size distribution on fine particle percolation, we consider various large to fine particle size ratios, $R=D/d_f$, above and below $R_t$ values corresponding to different values of $w$, see Fig.~\ref{fig:chporefig2}.
 All snapshots of the simulations are taken 1.5~s after fine particles are added at the top of the packed bed (large particles forming the packed bed are not shown).
-It is evident, as mentioned above, that the depth of the bed decreases as $w$ increases due to increased packing density for wide particle size distributions.
 The top free surfaces for all cases are aligned to allow comparison of the depth that the fine particles (red dots) reach.
+It is evident from the maximum vertical depth, $z/D$, that the depth of the bed decreases as $w$ increases due to increased packing density for wide particle size distributions.
 As shown in Fig.~\ref{fig:chporefig2}, fine particle percolation behavior depends on the particle size ratio $R$ relative to the trapping threshold $R_t$ resulting from the bed particle size distribution half-width, $w$.
 In the size-monodisperse packed bed ($w=0$), with $R=6$, 97\% of fine particles are trapped after 1.5~s, evident as particles retained near the upper surface, since $R<R_t$ (equivalent to $d_f>d_p$).
 Of course, all fine particles will eventually be trapped, given longer simulation time.
 In contrast, fine particles continue percolating without being trapped for $R=7$, evident as a band of particles more than halfway to the bottom of the bed.
 These two cases correspond exactly to the trapping and passing regimes observed previously \cite{gaoPercolationFineParticle2023a}.
 The fine particle spatial number distribution follows an approximately log-normal relationship for the trapping regime and an approximately normal distribution for the passing regime (black curves), consistent with previous results \cite{gaoPercolationFineParticle2023a}.

 When $w$ is increased to 0.2, the trapping threshold becomes $R_t=8.080$, according to Eq.~\ref{eq:chporeeq1} for a triad of the smallest particles.
 However, fine particles with $R=8$ (right column of Fig.~\ref{fig:chporefig2}(b)) are seldom trapped, even though $R < R_t$.
 Although the SSS condition describes the worst case, most bed particle triads in random packings form larger pore throats, such as the LLL, SLL, or SSL conditions.
 Nevertheless, a significant portion of fine particles, about 39\%, with $R=7$ are trapped at 1.5~s (left column of Fig.~\ref{fig:chporefig2}(b)), even though $R=7$ is well above $R_{t0}=6.464$ based on the nominal bed particle size.
 Of course, all fine particles for the $R=7$ case will be trapped given sufficient simulation time.
 Nonetheless, Fig.~\ref{fig:chporefig2}(b) indicates that most pore throats are larger than the theoretical smallest bound.
 Moreover, in physical random packings, the bed particle size distribution is more likely to be normal or log-normal rather than the uniform distribution used here, so the probability of the formation of the smallest pore throat may be different from that indicated here.